swardeo/bloom-ui/README.md

 ## What is Bloom?

-Bloom is my final year project at Aston University, which aims to help individuals explore a forecast of their financial situation.
-[Take a look here!](https://bloom.money/)
+Bloom was my final year project at Aston University, which aimed to help individuals explore a forecast of their financial situation.

 This project contains the frontend of the application.
 The backend can be viewed [here](https://github.com/swardeo/bloom-services).

+### Bloom is now offline :(

+Screenshots of the application can be viewed in the [.screenshots directory](.screenshots).

+**PLEASE NOTE: the bloom.money domain is no longer associated with myself or this project.**

 ## Available Scripts